 Today, Uber’s two major bets for the future are in alternative forms of transportation, like scooters, and in autonomous vehicles.

-Scooters fit into a vision of Uber that holds it less as an app for getting a ride and more as an app for getting anywhere.
+Scooters fit into a vision of Uber less as an app for getting a ride and more as an app for getting anywhere.

 As part of Uber’s efforts to expand into the electric scooter space, Uber acquired the dockless bike startup Jump in April 2018 for a reported $200M.

-In the long run, expanding out into alternative forms of transportation like bikes and scooters is a way for Uber to maintain its users and their engagement with the product.
-Profits on electric scooters may or may not be as high as profits on vehicle rides — but as long as people are getting from A to B through Uber, they’re also ordering food through Uber Eats, and getting an UberX when it’s raining, and so on.
+In the long run, expanding out into alternative forms of transportation like bikes and scooters could be a way for Uber to not just maintain its users and their engagement with the product but generate more efficient revenue.
+As long as people are getting from A to B through Uber, they’re also ordering food through Uber Eats, and getting an UberX when it’s raining, and so on.
+And there’s also good reason to think that Uber might prefer the profit margins on bikes and scooters, where they can own the capital, versus cars, where they have to pay the drivers.

 Autonomous cars are the other key part of Uber’s future story for investors because these not only strengthen Uber’s value as a provider of rides from point A to point B — they offer a constantly moving fleet of vehicles without the cost of drivers that can solve a lot of very valuable last-mile problems.